bright/new-www/content/projects/circles-–-online-group-support.md

 ## Circles Development Process

-Circles is a support-groups platform developed by an israeli startup.
+Circles is a support-groups platform developed by an Israeli startup.
 The client came to us thanks to the referral from our long-term client.
 We have started our cooperation in June 2021.
 The product was already launched.
 Our team of experienced bright Fullstack Developers joined to support product development.
 We are responsible for the web version of the app by delivering full stack solutions.

 Since we came on board, we helped to develop a group chat adding new features such as: deleting the messages, attaching pictures or tagging people.
 What is more, we implemented a user-friendly [Circles group discovery section](https://circlesup.com/group-discovery/) which is a part of the onboarding process.
 It helps users to find the right support group to join.
 Naturally, we are also responsible for app maintenance and cloud services.